 History of WGM

-Since its founding in 1940 by six women, including Hilma Berglund, the Weavers Guild of Minnesota has established itself as a nationally-recognized resource for the arts of weaving, spinning, and dyeing.
+Since its founding in 1940 by twenty-six women, including Hilma Berglund, the Weavers Guild of Minnesota has established itself as a nationally-recognized resource for the arts of weaving, spinning, and dyeing.
 WGM offers classes and events year round, serving nearly 700 new and experienced fiber artists each year.
 It was the catalyst in the formation of the Textile Center, where the Guild currently maintains classroom, retail, and library space.

 WGM’s Founders & Charter Members, 1940:

 Mrs. George Glocker